demisto/content/Packs/AutoFocus/README.md

 This content pack includes:
 - Integrations:
-   - **AutoFocus Daily Feed**: Fetch new, daily additions to the list created by the AutoFocus feed.
+   - **Unit42 Intel Daily Feed**: Fetch new, daily additions to the list created by the Unit42 Intel feed.
-   - **AutoFocus Feed**: Fetch a list from AutoFocus which includes IP addresses, domains, URLs, and hash indicators
+   - **Unit42 Intel Feed**: Fetch a list from AutoFocus which includes IP addresses, domains, URLs, and hash indicators
    - **Palo Alto AutoFocus**: (Deprecated)
-Use the Palo Alto Networks AutoFocus v2 integration instead.
+Use the Palo Alto Networks Unit42 Intel v2 integration instead.
-   - **Palo Alto Networks AutoFocus v2**:
+   - **Palo Alto Networks Unit42 Intel v2**:
 Distinguish the most important threats from everyday commodity attacks.

 - Playbooks: